Breakout meds: Get the lowdown!

 Benzoyl Peroxide

-Benzoyl peroxide is a topical chemical used in acne creams which kills the bacteria on the skin and helps to clear pores by breaking down hardened oil.
+Benzoyl peroxide is a topical chemical used in breakout creams which kills the bacteria on the skin and helps to clear pores by breaking down hardened oil.
 This form of treatment can leave the skin dry, flaky, and sore.
-This is a very surface remedy and won’t fix your skin long term or treat the underlying cause of your acne.
+This is a very surface remedy and won’t fix your skin long term or treat the underlying cause of your breakouts.
 Stripping your skin of its natural oils can leave it in a worse condition long term.

 Instead, you want to be using products which nourish the skin, giving it the ingredients it needs to heal.